-Behaviour during playtime and lunchtime
+Behaviour during playtime, lunchtime and around school outside of lessons

 Celebrating good and 'over and above' behaviour:

 The vast majority of pupils' behaviour at playtime and lunchtime is good and even better.
 This behaviour needs to be celebrated and clearly recognised.
 To this end, staff on duty will: